 Lead the Transformation of Catholic Education in Milwaukee

-We are looking for Principals who will bring a “whatever it takes” attitude to driving academic success and character formation for all students, regardless of background.
+We are looking for a Principal who will bring a “whatever it takes” attitude to driving academic success and character formation for all students at St. Matthias Parish School, regardless of background.
 Seton Catholic Schools Principals are responsible for creating the conditions in which students are loved, respected and provided opportunities to grow in mind, body and spirit.

 Principal responsibilities include but are not limited to: